Margaret Hamilton (actress): Radio, television, and stage career

 Hamilton made her Broadway debut in 1932, as Helen Hallam in Rose Franken's play Another Language, to immensely positive reviews, praised for her dry wit and comedic timing.
 In 1943, she played Gertrude Goldsmith in another Franken play, Outrageous Fortune, which was notable for openly tackling antisemitism and homosexuality in the early 1940s.
 Critics were divided on the play's themes, but Hamilton's performance was praised.

 In the 1940s and 1950s, Hamilton had a long-running role on the radio series Ethel and Albert, or The Couple Next Door, in which she played the lovable, scattered Aunt Eva, with her name later changed to Aunt Effie.
 In 1957, she appeared in two episodes of The Phil Silvers Show.
 During the 1960s and 1970s, Hamilton appeared regularly on television.
 She did a stint as a What's My Line? mystery guest on the popular Sunday night CBS-TV program.
 She played Morticia Addams's mother, Esther Frump, in three episodes of The Addams Family (1965–66).
 Hamilton had been offered the role of Grandmama, but turned it down.

 In 1962, Hamilton played Leora Scofield, a suffragist who arrives in Laramie, Wyoming, to bolster feminist causes in a territory where women had already obtained the right to vote, in the episode "Beyond Justice" of NBC's Laramie.

 Having started on the stage in the early 1930s, Hamilton began to work extensively in the theater after leaving Los Angeles.
-She appeared on Broadway in the musical Goldilocks opposite Don Ameche and Elaine Stritch, gave a lighter touch to the domineering Parthy Anne Hawks in the 1966 revival of Show Boat, dancing with David Wayne.
-In 1968, she was the tender Aunt Eller in the Lincoln Center revival of Oklahoma!.
-Hamilton toured in many plays and musicals, even repeating her role of the Wicked Witch in specially written stage productions of The Wizard of Oz.
-For her last stage role, she was cast as Madame Armfeldt in the Stephen Sondheim musical A Little Night Music, singing the song "Liaisons" for the national tour costarring with Jean Simmons as her daughter Desiree.
+She appeared on Broadway in the musical Goldilocks opposite Don Ameche and Elaine Stritch, and played the domineering Parthy Anne Hawks in the 1966 revival of Show Boat, dancing with David Wayne.
+In 1968, she played Aunt Eller in the Lincoln Center revival of Oklahoma!.
+Hamilton toured in many plays and musicals across the United States, starring in The Rivals at Seattle Repertory Theatre and later repeating her role of the Wicked Witch in specially written stage productions of The Wizard of Oz.
+For her last stage role, she was cast as Madame Armfeldt in the national tour of Stephen Sondheim musical A Little Night Music, costarring with Jean Simmons as her daughter Desiree.

 Even with her extensive film career, Hamilton took roles in whatever medium she could get if she was free, making her soap opera debut as the nasty Mrs. Sayre on Valiant Lady, who schemed to prevent her daughter from marrying the heroine's son.
 In the 1960s, Hamilton was a regular on another CBS soap opera, The Secret Storm, playing the role of Grace Tyrell's housekeeper, Katie.
 For ABC's short-lived radio anthology Theatre-Five, she played a manipulative, ailing Aunt Lettie to Joan Lorring as the unhappy niece Maude in "Noose of Pearls".